The following is the editorial workflow that every manuscript submitted to the journal

 Are the figures and tables clear and do they accurately represent the results?

-Has previous research by the authors and others been discussed and have those results been
+Has previous research by the authors and others been discussed and have those results been compared to the current results?

-Are there any inappropriate citations, for example, not supporting the claim being made or
+Are there any inappropriate citations, for example, not supporting the claim being made or too many citations to the authors' own articles?

 Do the results support the conclusions?